 Conclusion: Why the English Setter?

-The English Setter temperament makes her an ideal family dog because she loves people and she’s great with kids.
+The English Setter temperament makes her a great choice for a family with kids.

-What she’s not great with is being left alone all day, so if you work long hours, then you’re not a good fit for her.
+However, If you are going to bring one home, remember she’s not great with is being left alone all day.
+So if you work long hours, then you’re not a good fit for her.

-She has an impressive memory.
-She can run up to someone she hasn’t seen in years and give them a kiss like they’ve only been gone for a day.
+The English Setter has an impressive memory.
+She can run up to someone she hasn’t seen in years and gives them a kiss as they’ve only been gone for a day.